 Babydoll Southdown sheep are joined in the Autumn and lamb in the Spring.
 Twins are often born and sometimes triplets.
 The ewes are good mothers and like any mother, take good care of their babies.
-However, when the ewe is pregnant, especially in the later months of pregnancy, they can easily get on their backs and can't get up again.
+However, when the ewe is pregnant, especially in the later months of pregnancy, they can easily get on their backs (called 'cast') and can't get up again.
 If this happens and they are not quickly found, they can die.
 Pregnant ewes should be inspected at least twice per day for this reason.

 In the cold weather, especially if there are windy or frosty conditions, Babydoll lambs must have shelter, preferably a shed or similar.
 They can easily die if they become cold and all care must be taken when being born and for the first few days of life.
 We lamb our Babydolls in a shed and find the survival rates of the lambs increase if they are inside.
 We learnt this the hard way, loosing several lambs to the cold in our first year of breeding.
 We had never had this problem with Dorper lambs and so assumed Babydoll lambs would be the same.
 We were wrong!

 Modern Southdowns in Australia have been bred not to have wool on their faces because in Australia grass seeds can cause havoc with the sheep's eyes.
 Babydoll Southdowns have naturally woolly faces and their faces will need shearing annually.
 For lambs, we have found we must trim the wool from the lamb's face, especially around their eyes, as soon as possible or grass seeds will get into their eyes which is an emergency and must be removed.
 Plastic tweezers are very helpful as well as saline water to flush out the grass seed and make it easier to take out.
 Lambing should not take place in a paddock with grass seeds or the baby lambs will become covered with them.